 XYZ Films Presents

-In case another company partnered with you to finance your movie, you have to add them as:
+In case another company partners with you to finance your movie, you have to add them as:

 XYZ Films Presents